hotosm/oam-server-api/README.md

 200 {"test":"test"}
 ```

-**Note**: For the `start` and `test` targets, contents within the `server` directory gets mounted inside of the container via a volume to ensure that the latest code changes are being tested.
+**Note**: For the `start` and `test` targets, contents within the `api` directory gets mounted inside of the container via a volume to ensure that the latest code changes are being tested.